Parent & Family Schedule

 Tours are approximately 30 minutes in length and begin at 11:30 a.m. and 12:15 p.m.

-This may be one of your only chances to see where Carleton’s lighting, water, heating, and refrigeration come from and how it gets to your student’s desk lamp, shower, heater, or mini-fridge.
-Get ready to see the facility plant’s maze of machinery and pipes and learn about boilers, heating, and more.
-This is scheduled to coincide with the wind turbine tours, so consider taking a wind turbine/steam plant double-header tour.
+This may be one of your only chances to see where Carleton’s lighting, water, heating, and refrigeration come from and how it gets to desk lamps, showers, heaters, or mini-fridges.
+Get ready to see the Facility Plant’s maze of machinery and pipes and learn about boilers, heating, and more.
+This is scheduled to coincide with the Wind Turbine tours, so consider taking a wind turbine/steam plant double-header tour.

 Free lunch provided for families at this location only.
-Students’ meals are included in their dining meal plan, so be sure to bring your OneCard.
+Students’ meals are included in their dining meal plan, so they should get their OneCard first.

 Choose one reception from the list below and join parents, students, and staff members in learning more about a specific program or aspect of student life at Carleton.

 Career Center, Sayles-Hill Campus Center, 2nd Floor Balcony

 How does Carleton help prepare students for life after Carleton?
 Career Center staff and the Pre-Health Advisor will be available to answer your questions, show you some of the available resources, and give you tips about how to connect liberal arts skills to rewarding career paths.
 Join us for treats and conversation.